 Emergency room visits can be very expensive, especially if your situation isn’t actually an emergency.
 In general, insurance companies will cover the cost of your visit to the ER (minus deductibles or copays), as long as your condition is deemed emergent.
 After visiting the emergency room, you should double check your bill and look for inaccuracies to make sure you were charged a fair amount.
 You can compare to charge master lists online, or hire a professional to help you dispute the cost.

 Most of the time, people mistakenly go to the emergency room for a situation that is not an emergency.
 Don’t let that be you.
 Urgent care is an affordable and accessible alternative, which can be made even cheaper through a Mira membership.
-For as low as $25 a month, Mira members get access to low-cost virtual and urgent care, up to 80 percent off over 1000 different medications, and same-day lab testing.
+Starting at an average of $25 a month, Mira members get access to low-cost virtual and urgent care, up to 80 percent off over 1000 different medications, and same-day lab testing.
 Don’t wait to save – sign up for Mira today.